pconrad/AwesomeExams/README.md

 # The Directories

-* 'html' contains html files for a very basic user interface for debugging the Project Awesome question generating modules.
+* `html` contains html files for a very basic user interface for debugging the Project Awesome question generating modules.
-* 'js' contains the JavaScript files that form the core Project Awesome functionality in its current state
+* `js` contains the JavaScript files that form the core Project Awesome functionality in its current state
-* 'LICENSE' self-explanatory
+* `LICENSE` self-explanatory
-* 'purl' subdirectory for the purl submodule (its own repo), a separate project that provides access to URL parameters
+* `purl` subdirectory for the purl submodule (its own repo), a separate project that provides access to URL parameters
-* 'README.md' the file you are now reading
+* `README.md` the file you are now reading
-* 'test' subdirectory with HTML and js for supporting testing.
+* `test` subdirectory with HTML and js for supporting testing.
-* 'node.js
+* `node.js` contains scripts for testing certain question types against ground truth.
+For example, for questions that generate Python code and ask "what is the output", a script in this directory generate the Python, runs it, and compares the actual result printed against Project Awesome's calculated answer.
-* 'quiz.json
+* `quiz.json`
-* 'schema.json
+* `schema.json`

 # More detail on each directory